 - Artifact: Potentially hemolysis (see above).

-- Physiologic: Random transient variation in normal subject (see above).
+- Physiologic: Random transient variation in normal subjects (see above).
 This is transient.

 - Iatrogenic: Corticosteroid administration may increase iron in dogs and horses (up to 2x).
 In one study in dogs, serum iron values were increased from days 1 through 3 after administration of oral prednisolone to healthy beagle dogs at a dose of 2 mg/kg BID for 3 days (Harvey et al., 1987).
+Consistent changes in TIBC were not observed in the latter study.
 Even anti-inflammatory doses of corticosteroids (0.5 mg/kg BID) can increase iron concentrations, with values increasing within 2 days of initiation of treatment and staying increased for 2 days after cessation of treatment (Adamama-Moraitou et al., 2005).
 Recent iron administration (particularly injectable forms of iron) will also rapidly normalize serum or plasma concentrations and can transiently increase concentrations.
-Repeated blood transfusions can result in iron overload (hemochromatosis).
+This may be the reason why some animals with decreased erythropoiesis have high iron and % saturation.
+Note that repeated blood transfusions can result in iron overload (hemochromatosis).

 - Release from intracellular stores: The liver is one of the major storage sites of iron, where iron is seen in Kupffer cells and in hepatocytes.
 In some cases of necrotizing hepatitis that we have seen, high iron levels (with 100% transferrin saturation) will be seen.
 From data through our laboratory, we believe that high serum iron (and % saturation) can be a marker of hepatic necrosis in dogs and horses.